dylanbeaudette/2015-DSM-Madion/README.md

 this working I am fine with using this or a related repo for our presentations / papers.

- 3. I am waiting to hear back from Alfred on acceptable formats for paper submission-- LaTeX would be ideal, but I am doubtful that they will accept it.
-If not, perhaps we can try using a variant of Markdown that can deal with references.
+ 3. Word is the requiured submission format, therefore we should probably try using a variant of Markdown that can deal with references.
 This looks promising:

 http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html